MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 Windows containers function similarly to virtual machines in regards to networking.
 Each container has a virtual network adapter which is connected to a virtual switch, over which inbound and outbound traffic is forwarded.
 In order to enforce isolation between containers on the same host, a network compartment is created for each Windows Server and Hyper-V Container into which the network adapter for the container is installed.
 Windows Server containers use a Host vNIC to attach to the virtual switch.
 Hyper-V Containers use a Synthetic VM NIC (not exposed to the Utility VM) to attach to the virtual switch.

 Windows containers support four different networking drivers or modes: *nat*, *transparent*, *l2bridge*, and *l2tunnel*.
 Depending on your physical network infrastructure and single- vs multi-host networking requirements, you should chose the network mode which best suits your needs.

 The docker engine creates a nat network by default when the dockerd service first runs.
 The default internal IP prefix created is 172.16.0.0/12.

+> Note: If your container host IP is in this same prefix, you will need to change the NAT internal IP prefix as documented below

 Container endpoints will be attached to this default network and be assigned an IP address from the internal prefix.
-Only one NAT network is currently supported in Windows (although a pending Pull Request might help work-around this restriction).
+Only one NAT network is currently supported in Windows (although a pending [Pull Request](https://github.com/docker/docker/pull/25097) might help work-around this restriction).

 Additional networks using a different driver (e.g. transparent, l2bridge) can be created on the same container host.
 The table below shows how network connectivity is provided for internal (container-to-container) and external connections for each mode.

 - **Network Address Translation** – each container will receive an IP address from an internal, private IP prefix (e.g. 172.16.0.0/12).
 Port forwarding / mapping from the container host to container endpoints is supported